neillin/volcano-campsite-lightapi/README.md

 ###Git Branches (only different between branches is the database access implementation)

+- main
-- main                     main branch build with pure java JDBC to access database and use JDBC transaction control
+     main branch build with pure java JDBC to access database and use JDBC transaction control

+- mybatis
-- mybatis                  mybatis branch build with mybatis framework for database process and use mybatis for transaction control
+    mybatis branch build with mybatis framework for database process and use mybatis for transaction control

-- jpa (//TODO)             jpa branch build with JPA framework (Atomikos) for database process.
+- jpa (//TODO)
+    jpa branch build with JPA framework (OpenJPA) for database process.

 #### Backend repository Design